Hazardous Waste Generator Improvement Update

 Hazardous Waste Generator Improvements Rule

-Incorporate into the Code of Maryland regulations changes made to federal regulations applicable to persons who generate hazardous waste.
+to federal regulations applicable to persons who generate hazardous waste.

 Virginia has adopted the HWGI rule, according to the EPA.
 Here is more information on their adoption of the rule specifically the Hazardous Waste Pharmaceuticals Rule.